-The Kennebunks are by no means large metropolitan centers like New York City or Boston with cultrually variegated environment, congested street traffic and ubiquitous city pollution.
+The Kennebunks are small seaside towns, Kennebunkport, Kennebunk and Cape Porpoise, these are by no means large metropolitan centers like Boston.
 Indeed, you won’t be stuck in traffic for hours, you can feel safe walking at night, you can see the stars at dusk, and you can take a breath of fresh air.
-Yet despite being rather small towns, Kennebunk and Kennebunkport can have a metropolitan feel.
+Yet despite being rather small towns, Kennebunk and Kennebunkport can have a fun festive vibrant atmosphere.

 Both Kennebunk and Kennebunkport have a variety of shops, lodging and dining options with brew pubs, historic inns, boutique shops, or art galleries.
-With Route 1 bypassing the heart of Kennebunk, a lot of businesses inhabit historic buildings providing a fun and eclectic center.
-You know you’ve entered the heart of Kennebunk where you’ll pass taverns, cafes, antique shops, and funky outlet stores.
+With Route 1 passing through the heart of Kennebunk, a lot of businesses inhabit historic buildings providing a fun and eclectic downtown center.
+You know you’ve entered the heart of Kennebunk when you pass taverns, cafes, antique shops, and Dairy Queen, before the big brick mill, The Lafayetter Center.
 The main strip in Kennebunk is bustling at noon while people often take casual walks to nearby parks or browse shops during their lunch break.
-If you have a taste for organic foods, you’ll find plenty of farm stands throughout the area, as well as a natural foods market at the corner of Rt 1 and 9A.
-The new organic ice cream shop near the corner of Main Street and Storer is excellent, but you won’t find it on Google.
-Although we live in a digital age, there are some neat places you can only find by foot.
-That’s half the fun though, isn’t it?
+If you have a taste for organic foods, you’ll find plenty of a Farmer’s Market here Saturday in season, and farm stands throughout the area, as well as a natural foods, Natural Mornings, market at the corner of Rt 1 and 9A.
+Kennebunk Free Libraray and Brick Store Museum are both lovely historic brick buildings open to the public.

-The best part of touring Kennebunk and Kennebunkport is you get a great scene for shopping and dining, but you’re also not far from some natural scenery.
-From Dock Square, you can take a walk or bike ride to Parson’s Way for a dosage of Maine nature.
-And with six beaches to choose from, overall, you’re never short of places to go in the Kennebunks.
+The best part of touring Kennebunk and Kennebunkport is you get a great scene for shopping and dining, but you’re also not far from amazing natural scenery.
+From Dock Square, you can take a walk or bike ride several beaches, Kennebunk Beach – also called Gooch’s, and Colony Beach – there are six beaches to choose from, overall, you’re never short of places to go in the Kennebunks.